ifti5465/Weekend-Project-1/README.md

 ### Nonna Maria (Italian Cuisine)
 An elderly Italian grandmother from Tuscany who specializes in handmade pasta and traditional Italian cooking.
 Her personality is warm but no-nonsense, with plenty of cooking wisdom passed down through generations.

+### Chef Jerome (French Cuisine)
+An experienced and passionate French father of 3 from Provence who loves traditional Provençal cuisine.
+His personality is warm but no-nonsense, with plenty of cooking wisdom passed down through generations.
+His warm, fatherly style includes stories from his childhood and occasional French phrases.

 ## How to Use

 Each script allows you to interact with a different chef personality.
 The conversation follows this pattern: